What home care services are available for cancer patients?

 Through a home care agency, you can get many of the same care and services as in a hospital.
 A doctor will work with your home health care providers to set up your plan of care.
 This plan includes the services you need, the type of staff best suited to provide those services, and how often the services are needed.

 Physical therapists can help you to regain the use of impaired or weakened muscles.
-They also work with you to improve the range of motion in joints and learn to use any special equipment needed for daily activities.
+They also work with you to improve the range of motion in joints and learn to use any equipment needed for daily activities.

-If you cannot talk the way you used to, a speech therapist can help you communicate again by teaching special techniques and helping you practice.
+If you can’t talk the way you used to, a speech therapist can help you communicate again by teaching special techniques and helping you practice.
 They may also help if you have problems swallowing.

 Social workers look at social and emotional factors that affect patients.
 They serve as case managers for patients with complex needs and help find sources of help in the community.
-This can include helping the family look for financial help when needed.
+This can include helping the family look for financial help if needed.
 They also counsel patients on coping with the demands of illness, family conflicts, and grief, all of which can affect the patient’s care.

 Home health aides/home care aides

 With the help of an aide, you can better handle personal care, such as getting in and out of bed, walking, bathing, and dressing.
 Some aides have had special training and are qualified to give more complex services if supervised by a registered nurse.

 A homemaker can do light household tasks for you, like laundry, meals, housekeeping, and shopping.
 These services are done to help maintain your house rather than give health care.
 Some agencies assign a home health aide for these tasks along with health services.